 Expedition Everest (Photo from Walt Disney World)

-January 17, 2008: The first ‘Disney Dreamers Academy’ event reportedly brought 100 exceptional African American high school students from around the U.S. to a four-day mentoring experience at Walt Disney World Resort.
-This goes on to become an annual event, encouraging over 1,000 participants of the free program to pursue their dreams and make a difference in the lives of others.
+January 17, 2008: The first ‘Disney Dreamers Academy’ event reportedly brought 100 exceptional African American high school students from around the U.S. to a four-day mentoring experience at Walt Disney World.
+This goes on to become an annual event, encouraging over 1,000 participants of the free program to pursue their dreams and make a difference.

 May 31, 2012: ‘Disney’s Art of Animation Resort’ is said to have opened with family suites for parties up to six people a new style of accommodation at the Florida resort.